 If Integral ideas spread, as I hope they do, it will because many of us ignore Frank’s recommendation of the “proper approach to Wilber’s philosophy” and instead allow ourselves to be remade more wise, more whole, more fully human … and share our beautiful Self/selves abundantly with the rest of the world for the sake of love, with the goal of truth.
 Visser’s disappointments are sad for him, yes, but they don’t have to be our own.

-In a small way, I hope to promote a healthy Integral ecosystem in the blogosphere through this new Integral Blog (launched last month).
+In a small way, I hope to promote a healthy Integral ecosystem in the blogosphere through my blogging.
 My intention is to add a mostly outward-facing beacon into the territory of spiritual and philosophical and cultural commentary weblogs.
-I don’t sell books or hype SEO Services, but if you like what you read you can throw me a few bucks with a subscription.